shivannis/xandr-docs-public/xandr-docs/monetize/create-a-custom-role.md

 ---
 title: Microsoft Monetize - Create a Custom Role
-description: The article shows how to create a custom role. ms.date: 10/28/2023
+description: Create a custom role to control user access in Microsoft Monetize.
+Specify views and permissions, like limited access for external sales. ms.date: 10/28/2023
 ---